smnorris/bcfishpass/docs/02_model_access.md

 TRIM features were delineated through air photo interpretation and have varying degrees of accuracy – particularly when it comes to smaller streams.
 TRIM commonly under-represents the number of streams in the wetter, coastal areas of the province and field surveyors may regularly find small streams which were not visible on the original air photos due to canopy, terrain, shadows, etc.  As a result, these streams do not exist in the FWA and as a result, the model.
 In wet areas, field crews will tend to find additional streams and road-stream crossings.

 Conversely, in the drier, interior portions of the province, TRIM may over-represent the number or magnitude of streams.
 These may be ephemeral or intermittent streams which only have water in them at the wettest times of the year.
 Field crews often report finding only a ‘dry draw’ at locations where a stream has been shown on the mapping.

+Also, while Z values of FWA geometries have been smoothed to ensure that all streams flow downhill, elevation errors are still present:
+- error present in the DEM will also be present in the FWA
+- resolution of elevation is limited by the resolution of the DEM
+- resolution of elevation is further limited by the smoothing/cleaning processing
+- despite the smoothing to FWA elevations, some small elevations spikes remain

 ### Known barriers and observations